Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 2. Common Giant Flying Squirrel – Often reliable, but tricky

 It’s no secret that where mammal watching is spectacular, other wildlife experiences often follow, and this tour is no exception.
 Whilst this is certainly a mammal and primate focused experience, participants will experience spectacular birding, herping, butterfly watching and other notable wildlife along the way.
-Or previous 2024 tour featured approximately 250~ species of bird and over 70~ herps.
+Both rur previous 2024 & 2025 tours featured well over 250~ species of bird and over 40~ herps.
 The entire Next Continent team is trained across all major wildlife groups, so whilst the priority will be the mammals, you will have support in identifying all the key birds, herps and other wildlife we encounter across this two week tour.

-This tour is moderately paced, with a mix of longer hikes and exposure to tropical climates that may be unfamiliar to some visitors.
+This tour is moderate / high paced, with a mix of longer field days and exposure to tropical climates that may be unfamiliar to some visitors.
 One of the key challenges can be the long days and late nights spent spotlighting for nocturnal wildlife.
-To help balance the experience, the itinerary includes occasional rest periods and longer drive days every 4–5 days to allow for recovery.
+To help balance the experience, the itinerary typically includes rests in the hottest parts of the day (before spotlighting), as well as several longer drive days every 4–5 days to allow for recovery.
 Most sites feature well-maintained trails and roads, making walking and wildlife observation relatively easy.
 That said, the tropical environment can be hot and humid.
-As always, we’ll adjust the pace and focus of each day to suit the group’s comfort, interests, and target species
+As always, we’ll adjust the pace and focus of each day to suit the group’s comfort, interests, and target species.

 Ask any seasoned mammal watcher what makes a tour successful and one of the first things they’ll mention is group size.
 Most mammals are nocturnal, elusive, and naturally shy, making quiet, low-impact observation essential.
 Larger groups significantly reduce the chances of quality encounters, let alone clear sightings or extended viewing opportunities.
 That’s why we limit this tour to a maximum of just six participants, and we’ll run it with as few as three.
 With two expert guides, we can split up when needed, cover more ground, and maximise your chances of finding and observing a wide range of species.
 It’s the ideal small-group setup for serious mammal enthusiasts.